julieplummer20/abap-dev-ed-docker-faq/faq-v7.md

 *(From: https://blogs.sap.com/2019/10/01/as-abap-7.52-sp04-developer-edition-concise-installation-guide/comment-page-1/#comment-625449 )

-## SAP HANA database - via external tools, e.g. SAP HANA Studio, DBeaver, WebIDE
+## SAP HANA database - via external tools, e.g. SAP HANA Studio, DBeaver, WebIDE <!-- omit from toc -->

-### Solution 1, connect to:
+### Solution 1, connect to: <!-- omit from toc -->

 If you want to connect to HANA via external tools like HANA Studio oder DBeaver, you have to publish the ports 30213 and 30215 in the docker run